Actuarial-Control-Cycle-T1-2024/group-page-showcase-ptcst-consulting/README.md

 Ways it will achieve the project objectives:
 1. Lower frequency and severity of life insurance claim payouts:
-  a.
-Decrease Expected Mortality: By regular preventative health screenings, and through the overall development of healthy behaviours, the program aims to reduce the likelihood of premature death and decrease expected mortality rates of policyholders.
+  - Decrease Expected Mortality: By regular preventative health screenings, and through the overall development of healthy behaviours, the program aims to reduce the likelihood of premature death and decrease expected mortality rates of policyholders.
-  b.
-Increase Life Insurance Sales: The rewards and discounts offered through the program will incentivize participants to purchase SuperLife’s life insurance products, thereby increasing sales and revenue through new business.
+  - Increase Life Insurance Sales: The rewards and discounts offered through the program will incentivize participants to purchase SuperLife’s life insurance products, thereby increasing sales and revenue through new business.
-  c.
-Improve Product Marketability and Competitiveness: A comprehensive health incentive program will differentiate SuperLife’s offerings in the market, making them more attractive to consumers, hence creating a competitive advantage.
+  - Improve Product Marketability and Competitiveness: A comprehensive health incentive program will differentiate SuperLife’s offerings in the market, making them more attractive to consumers, hence creating a competitive advantage.
-  d.
-Add Economic Value to SuperLife: By promoting healthier lifestyles and reducing mortality rates, the program will ultimately add economic value to SuperLife through increased sales, customer loyalty, and improved overall profitability.
+  - Add Economic Value to SuperLife: By promoting healthier lifestyles and reducing mortality rates, the program will ultimately add economic value to SuperLife through increased sales, customer loyalty, and improved overall profitability.

-2. Incentivises Healthy Behaviour: The rewards system aims to motivate policyholders to participate in the program schemes in exchange for points that can be used to redeem cash or gift cards of well-known brands
+3. Incentivises Healthy Behaviour: The rewards system aims to motivate policyholders to participate in the program schemes in exchange for points that can be used to redeem cash or gift cards of well-known brands
   - indirectly encourages engagement in healthy activities, resulting in improved overall health outcomes.

 ## Pricing/Costs